 While your focus during the first semester of law school should be squarely on academics, it is important to begin contemplating which career path you may wish to pursue.
-NALP Guidelines provide that the CDO may not offer job search services to individual 1L students prior to November 1st and that students and employers may not initiate contact with one another prior to December 1st.
+NALP Guidelines provide that the CDO may not offer job search services to individual 1L students prior to October 15 and also that students and employers may not initiate contact with one another prior to December 1st.
 1L students may, however, attend general educational programs hosted by the CDO and view information here on our website to begin charting a career path.

 There are a variety of professional opportunities available to students during their 1L summer.
 Public interest organizations, government agencies, law firms, professors in need of research assistants, and judges all hire law students.

 The immediate goal for your 1L summer is simply to do something that either increases your legal knowledge or refines those skills most often indicative of success in a legal setting.
 By the end of the summer, the aim is to be able to articulate what you have learned and how you are more prepared for a career in the legal industry.
 Your 1L summer is an ideal opportunity to pursue what interests you.
-If possible, it is a good idea to spend the summer in the geographic area in which you intend to practice post-graduation, so that you can establish a connection to the region on your resume and can begin to create contacts within that particular legal community.
+If possible, it is an excellent idea to spend the summer in the geographic area in which you intend to practice post-graduation, so that you can establish a connection to the region on your resume and can begin to create contacts within that particular legal community.